Subject · Accounting

 Required for university Accounting?

-No — most Accounting / Finance degrees accept any combination of A-levels (Maths typically preferred).
+No; most Accounting and Finance degrees accept any combination of A-levels (Maths typically preferred).
 A-level Accounting is a good signal of interest, not a prerequisite.

 Career routes